sabyrzhan/paxful-test-solution/README.md

 PostgreSQL dashboard with ID: 9628

 ## Database schema and migration
+There is only one table - `user_log` which stores all the blocked IPs.

 Database schema is managed with laravel migration.
 To execute migration do:
 1. Copy `.env.example` to `.env` and set/update `DB_*` parameters in `.env` file
 2. Install dependencies with composer if didnt: `composer install`